bencwallace/Probly/docs/source/quick.rst

 >>> import probly as pr

 Next, we initialize some pre-packaged random variables.
-A complete list of available distributions is available at the :ref:`api`.

 >>> # A Bernoulli random variable with parameter 0.5
 >>> X = pr.Ber()